 The 🇳🇱 Netherlands are positively packed with escape rooms.
 If you look at Escape Talk’s list of top 20 venues, only one is in Amsterdam, with the others scattered the length and breadth of the country – which is a healthy sign for the industry there, even if it’s frustrating for escape room tourists trying to pack in as many games as possible!

 For all three Benelux countries, Escape Talk provides a comprehensive directory of games, with aggregate ratings for most of them based on publicly sourced reviews.
 Escape Rooms Nederland also provide a directory of Dutch games, as well as a top 10 list based on personal favourites and, separately, on crowd-sourced voting.
 All-Escape Rooms also have a top games list, though based on crowd-sourced ratings not their own reviews.
 And Escape Room Reviews is another directory site, with games scored by aggregate votes.

 The majority of foreign visitors will be interested in games in or close to Amsterdam.
-While I’ve only played a few games there, the Questomatica (formerly Claustrophobia) rooms were very good.
-Sherlocked (especially The Vault) and Logic Locks are also regularly recommended by enthusiasts, and My Escape Club is the highest ranked Amsterdam venue on Escape Talk’s list.
+As well as the Dutch sites above, see the Amsterdam guide at the UK’s The Logic Escapes Me.
+That picks out Sherlocked as the best of eight very good venues in the city.
+Recommendations I’ve heard elsewhere concur on Sherlocked (especially The Vault), and also Logic Locks; and My Escape Club is the highest ranked Amsterdam venue on Escape Talk’s list.